areijngoudt/swagger-ts-generator/README.md

 }
 ```

+The `useFormGroupValuesToModel` parameter is only generated if `swaggerTSGeneratorOptions.generateFormGroups` is set to `true`.

 ## `*.model.ts`

 For each definition in the Swagger an Interface and a Class are generated.
+The contents of each class depends on the `swaggerTSGeneratorOptions.generateFormGroups` setting.
-The class contains the `$FormGroup` property to be used in the Angular FormBuilder to make a model driven form.
+If `swaggerTSGeneratorOptions.generateFormGroups` is set to `true`, the class contains the `$FormGroup` property to be used in the Angular FormBuilder to make a model driven form.
-The controls in the `FormGroup` contain the validators which implement the validation rules from the Swagger defnition.
+The controls in the `FormGroup` contain the validators which implement the validation rules from the Swagger definition.

+If `swaggerTSGeneratorOptions.generateFormGroups` is set to `false`, the `validator` and `FormGroup` parts are not generated.
+The classes have no dependency with Angular whatsoever

 Properties of an enum type are generated referencing this type which are generated in the next section.